 Dan Myers, literary agent and manuscript assessor

-“Strong descriptions: I could smell New Guinea.”
+“Strong descriptions: I could taste New Guinea.”

 Dr Roger Buchanan, international scientist